mui/material-ui/docs/pages/careers/react-engineer-x-charts.md

 In the long term, we envision using the pro-code charting API as a distribution channel for building more abstract charting primitives, using low-code and AI.

-Overall both our open-source community and our premium products are growing fast (x2 YoY).
-We need talented people to keep that going!

 ### Why this is interesting

 The advanced components portfolio is still small, with a million interesting and challenging problems to solve.